Explore some of the key moments and events that have helped shape the course of South African Communist Party. Follow the links for more detail.

 The draft resolution is to be discussed and adopted at the sixth world congress of the Comintern.
-The CPSA is allowed three delegates and Sidney Bunting, his wife and Roux attend.
+The CPSA is allowed three delegates and Sidney Bunting, his wife and Eddie Roux attend.
 The Congress accepts the resolution.
 Those expelled from the ICU form the Non-European Trade Union Federation with Bennie Weinbren as the Chairman and T.W.
 Thibedi as the General Secretary, both are CPSA members.

 The CPSA holds its annual conference in Johannesburg where the delegates vote in the new programme approving the Comintern’s orders for the Black Republic.
 A decision is also taken for the Party to contest in the general elections with Wolton contesting for the Cape Flats and Bunting for Tembuland (both lose).
 Bunting is voted as Chairman and Treasurer, Solly Sachs as Vice-Chairman and Douglas Wolton as General Secretary and Editor.

 The CPSA designates December 16th as a day to commemorate the freedom struggle and mobilises its members around the country to hold demonstrations against the pass laws.

 The CPSA engages in struggles across South Africa and publishes various newspapers including Umsebenzi and The Worker.
 William H. Andrews is expelled from the CPSA.
 Bunting and Roux establish the League of African Rights and it is launched with Gumede as president, Bunting as chairman and Roux joint secretary with Albert Nzula.
 This comes from a directive from the Comintern, however, at the end of the year a telegram arrives from Moscow ordering dissolution of the League.

 Nzula is the first African to address the weekly Sunday night Communist Party meeting on the Johannesburg City Hall steps.

 Wolton leaves for England and Moscow and his position as General Secretary of the CPSA is filled by Nzula.

-September 1, At the second national conference of the SA Federation of Trade Unions, held at Inchcape Hall, Johannesburg; Kotane is elected as vice-chairman.
+At the second national conference of the SA Federation of Trade Unions, held at Inchcape Hall, Johannesburg, Kotane is elected as vice-chairman.
 At the suggestion of Albert Nzula, Kotane joins the Communist Party of South Africa (CPSA).

 Together with Gumede, S.P.
 Bunting, Nzula and others, Kotane forms the League of African Rights.

-December 16, A man is killed at a Potchefstroom meeting by a bullet intended for Marks and Motfutsanyana.
+A man is killed at a Potchefstroom meeting by a bullet intended for Marks and Motfutsanyana.